Dagger linear logic for categorical quantum mechanics: Linearly distributive categories

 Conditions {\bf [LT.1]} - {\bf [LT.4]} are represented graphically as follows:

 An adjunction of linear functors, $(\eta, \epsilon): F \dashv G$ is an adjunction in the usual sense (i.e. satisfying the triangle equalities) in the 2-category of LDCs with linear functors and linear natural transformations.
 In particular, such an adjunction yields a pair of adjunctions: $(\eta_\ox, \epsilon_\ox): F_\ox \dashv G_\ox$ which is a monoidal adjunction, and $(\epsilon_\oa, \eta_\oa): G_\oa \dashv F_\oa$ which is a comonoidal adjunction.
-Using Kelly's results \cite{Kel97}, this allows us to observe:
+By Kelly's results \cite{Kel97}, a functor with a right adjoint is comonoidal if and only if its right adjoint is monoidal.
+This leads to the observation that: